magnetikonline/docker-html5-validator/README.md

 That's the boring/messy stuff out of the way - your new Docker image should now be built.

-Alternatively you can pull this image from the Docker Hub Registry:
+Alternatively you can pull this image from the Docker Hub Registry (**note:** this doesn't seem to work at the moment, Docker registry having trouble HTTP fetching deps for the build):

 ```sh
 $ sudo docker pull magnetikonline/html5validator